lrsjng/h5ai/README.md

 * adds optional filtering for displayed files and folders
 * updates design
 * improves zipped download
+* adds support for zipped download of htaccess restricted files
 * changes h5ai.htaccess
 * custom headers/footers are now optional and disabled by default
 * fixes problems with folder recognition in the JS version